Morgaroth/TelegramBots/class has neither scalasig nor class.md

 class class **SOME CLASS** is missing both @ScalaSig and .class file!

 I checked this problem and message is some kind of lie.
-Problem really was that proguard removed ScalaSig class, not any attibute of WSPOMNIANEJ class
+Problem really was that proguard removed ScalaSig class attribute.

-#### resolve
+#### solution

 ```
--keep class scala.
-ScalaSig
+-keepattributes Signature,*Annotation*
+# I'm not sure if Signature is required in this situation
 ```